All the Old Knives: Plot

 The Vienna station receives another message from Ahmed saying that the terrorists have a camera mounted on the plane's undercarriage and the assault should be called off.
 Celia notices differences in the language of Ahmed's messages and fears he has been compromised.
 Checking the station's phone logs, she notices that a call to Iran was placed from Bill's office phone.
 Then Ahmed is killed and thrown off the plane.
 The next day, Celia leaves both Henry and Vienna.

 In the present, Henry asks why she ended their relationship so abruptly.
 Celia reveals that she saw a call on Henry's cellphone from the same Iranian number that she had found in the station phone logs.
 It is revealed that when the terrorists' demands were not met, they released sarin gas, killing themselves, the crew, and all passengers.
 The Vienna station is devastated by the outcome.
 Realizing that Henry was the leak, she left him but did not divulge her discovery to the CIA.

-She further confesses that, after Henry contacted her to arrange this meeting, she contacted Karl Stein, and he arranged the meeting place, the staff, and fake customers, with the aim of poisoning Henry via his wine.
+She further confesses that she recently shared her doubts with Karl Stein and that, after Henry contacted her to arrange this meeting, she agreed to help murder Henry.
+Karl arranged the fake staff, fake customers, and the poison in Henry's wine, while Vick arranged the fake assignment to place Henry in Celia's trap.

-As Henry begins to succumb to the poison, Celia tearfully asks why he betrayed everyone to the terrorists.
+With Henry now aware that he is dying, Celia tearfully asks why he helped the terrorists.
 He explains that he was lured into a meeting with Ilyas, who had become radicalized and masterminded the hijacking.
-Ilyas' people staged the meeting between Mohammed and Celia to create the impression that Celia's life was in danger.
-This pushed Henry into revealing the plan for an undercarriage assault, and then the presence of Ahmed on the plane, in exchange for her life.
+Ilyas staged the meeting between Mohammed and Celia, then let Henry know that she would die if Henry did not reveal how the authorities were planning to deal with the highjacking; Henry revealed the intended undercarriage assault, and that Ahmed was on the plane.

 Celia tells him that the CIA already knew he was the leak.
-Ilyas was captured and gave him up—she was just confirmation.
+Ilyas was captured and gave him up – her decision to rat him out was confirmation.